Uric acid is a chemical that your body creates automatically through decomposing substances called purines.

 - Avoid fasting and eat moderately throughout the day.

-- Eat seaweed and dried fruit which helps control uric acid.
+- Eat seaweed and dried fruit, which help control uric acid.

 - Make sure to consume at least 1 gram of calcium daily in order to avoid pain and arthritis.